 Over the next 5-10 years, prostate cancer mortality (per 100,000) increases compared with when PSA screening was more common.
 [2]

-Median 5-year survival for patients with prostate cancer declines over the next 5 years.
+5-year survival for patients with prostate cancer declines over the next 5 years.
 [2]

 B.) Indicate whether each of the statements below is true or false, and explain your answer.